YangHyoMin/Video_Dataset/README.md

 Total number of videos: 2028
 Each video is generated using the editing features and quality options provided by each application.
 **Videos sent via Teams, Android's Wire and QQ's Original option are identical to the original videos.**
-The 'Dataset.csv' file contains the extracted features from the dataset.
+The 'Dataset_Video.csv' file contains the extracted features from the dataset.